The Best Marinade for Chicken Drumsticks

 What Every Ingredient Actually Does

-Most marinade recipes hand you a list and move on.
-I want to tell you why each piece matters, because once you understand the mechanics, you can adjust and improvise with confidence.
+Most marinade recipes just give you a list of ingredients and move on.
+I want to explain the mechanics of each individual ingredient.
+Once you understand the why and how, you can easily modify the recipe.

 Beer — The Tenderizer and Flavor Builder